 Despite that fondness, however, I avoided the Hercule Poirot stories; I only read them when I’ve exhausted everything else.
 To paraphrase what Letitia Wright’s character states in this latest film adaptation, the Belgian super-sleuth is such a fastidious and arrogant man, so obsessed with saying his own name.

-Unbearable, in other words.
+Insufferable, in other words.
 Making it worse, of course, is that in his stories, Poirot is hardly ever wrong.
 No matter how obnoxious he gets.

 This “obnoxiousness” is, however, not without reason, as this sequel to 2017’s Murder on the Orient Express goes to great pains to explain.
 Without giving away spoilers, let me just say that the killings, even the (sometimes overcooked) CGI Egyptian sceneries are all secondary.
 This whodunit is in-and-out, all about Hercule Poirot.
-Who he is and what he represents, and how unfortunately you’d be if you have to see him work.
+Who he is and what he represents, and how unfortunate you’d be if you have to see him work.

 It comprises the mystery.
 To viewers there for the murderous thrill, or blood, this character dissection is probably a frustrating distraction too.